-Development with a frontage to a 'Green Street - key pedestrian/cycle route' identified on Plans 1A and 1B should contribute to urban greening by introducing trees, ground cover, vertical and rooftop vegetation.
+Development with a frontage to a 'Green Street - key pedestrian/cycle route' identified on Plan 1should contribute to urban greening by introducing trees, ground cover, vertical and rooftop vegetation.

-Development should provide vehicular access from rear lanes or from side streets, where possible in the preferred locations on Plan 2 of this schedule-Access and Movement Plan.
+Development should provide vehicular access from rear lanes or from side streets, where possible.

-Where access is provided to an arterial road, access should would be subject to Department of Transport approval and should be limited to left-in/left-out.
+Where access is provided to an arterial road, access would be subject to Department of Transport approval and should be limited to left-in/left-out.